coin-or/python-mip/docs/custom.rst

 relaxation but not to *define* feasible solutions, which need to be defined by the initial formulation.
 In other words, the initial model without cuts may be *weak* but needs to be *complete*.
-In the case of TSP, we can include the weak sub-tour elimination constraints presented in Section (:numref:`tsp-label`) in the initial model and then add the stronger sub-tour elimination constraints presented in the previous section as cuts.
+In the case of TSP, we can include the weak sub-tour elimination constraints presented in :numref:`tsp-label` in the initial model and then add the stronger sub-tour elimination constraints presented in the previous section as cuts.